 PSYC 587 Shaping Competency Zhen Lin 3093843780

 Client Background Information: Y. is a 5 year old boy who was diagnosed with ASD a year ago.
 He has above average language and cognitive skills for his age.
-He displayed severe self- injured behavior (e.g., kicking, hitting, or punching) or other forms of vocal tantrum behaviors (e.g., crying or repeating calling his grandmother’s name).
+He displays severe self- injurious behavior (e.g., kicking, hitting, or punching) and other forms of vocal tantrum behaviors (e.g., crying or repeatedly calling his grandmother’s name).
 He had previous exposure to self- monitoring systems in another Applied Behavior Analysis (ABA) agency for three months.
-His caregivers transfer him to the ABA service of BrainCo, LLC.
+His caregivers transferred him to the ABA service of BrainCo, LLC.
 Sessions occur Monday to Friday from 9 am to 12:00 pm in a clinical room.

-Purpose: Y. parents report that Y. has excellent improvement in eye contact and daily social interaction due to the recent DTT training.
-However, the registered behavior technicians (RBT) report that the session can only be conducted when his grandmother sat inside the clinical room.
-He is compliant and has great social interaction with RBT when his grandmother sits inside the clinical room.
+Purpose: Y.’s parents report that Y. has excellent improvement in eye contact and daily social interaction due to the recent DTT training.
+However, the registered behavior technicians (RBT) report that the session can only be conducted when his grandmother sits inside the clinical room.
+He is compliant and has great social interaction with the RBT when his grandmother sits inside the clinical room.
 If his grandmother decides to leave the room, Y. will scream, cry (5 minutes or longer), and escape to find his grandma immediately.
-Staying in the room without caregivers is an essential ability that prepares the children to go to school, or hanging out with friends.
-This makes his ABA session, kindergarten activities, and routine daily tasks at home (for example, caregivers go to grocery stores) challenging for his therapists, teachers, and grandma.
-The

-individuals who can not stay alone without caregivers will struggle when hanging out with friends in the future, and further skill acquisition with other educators.
-The goal of this intervention is to increase the duration of time that Y. stays with other adults (instead of his grandmother) independently and engage in school activities or leisure time himself.
+Staying in the room without caregivers is an essential ability that prepares children to go to school, or hang out with friends.
+This makes his ABA session, kindergarten activities, and routine daily tasks at home (for example, when his caregivers go to the grocery store) challenging for his therapists, teachers, and grandma.
+Individuals who can not stay alone without caregivers will struggle when hanging out with friends in the future, and with further skill acquisition with other educators.
+The goal of this intervention is to increase the duration of time that Y. stays with other adults (instead of his grandmother) independently and engages in school or leisure activities.

-Baseline: Per baseline data recorded, Y. currently receives ABA service with RBT every morning.
-He is allowed to choose any activities (e.g., toys) from the cabinet in the clinical room in the first 30 minutes of a session in 100% of opportunities.
+Baseline: Per baseline data recorded, Y. currently receives ABA services with an RBT every morning.
+He is allowed to choose any activity (e.g., toys) from the cabinet in the clinical room in the first 30 minutes of a session in 100% of opportunities.
 Grandmother steps outside once she leads Y. to the clinical room.
 However, he only sustains his attention to the selected leisure activity for an average of 10 seconds (range of 3 seconds to 30 seconds) before running out to find his grandma or asking “Where is my grandma?”.

 Differential Reinforcement: Each successive approximation outlined below will be reinforced with his grandma coming to join him in the activity or hugging him if he sustains independent engagement (remains in the clinical room with the RBT) for the target duration (a timer will be set).

-Successive Approximations & Terminal Goal: Goal #1: During the first 30 minutes of a ABA session, Y. will select preferred options from the cabinet in the clinical room.
+Successive Approximations & Terminal Goal: Goal #1: During the first 30 minutes of an ABA session, Y. will select preferred options from the cabinet in the clinical room.
 He is allowed to change his mind any time if he is no longer interested in the activities.
 He will then sustain engagement in any of these free play choices with

-only the RBT inside the clinical room for a duration of 30 seconds without running out or maladaptive behaviors (such as crying or asking “Where is my grandma?”).
+only the RBT inside the clinical room for a duration of 30 seconds without running out or engaging in maladaptive behaviors (such as crying or asking “Where is my grandma?”).